hussien-hussien/well_classification_ML/README.md

 Cool stuff I learnt about/ Experimented with:
 + Cross-Validation
 + Linear Discriminant Analysis
-+ How to deal with high dimensional
++ How to deal with high dimensionality
 + Feature Selection
 + Feature Engineering
 + Data Cleaning